Stop factory farming by what you eat

 that already have permits, if you can prove that you

 are really troubled or bothered by them.

-Write to newspapers
+Write to newspapers and magazines

 Submitted letters-sections in newspapers, magazines